kimchi-project/kimchi/docs/API.md

 **URI:** /plugins/kimchi/config

-Contains information about the application environment and configuration.
+Contains information about Kimchi configuration.

 **Methods:**

 * **GET**: Retrieve configuration information
-    * display_proxy_port: Port for vnc and spice's websocket proxy to listen on
     * version: The version of the kimchi service
 * **POST**: *See Configuration Actions*